 This is a curated list of what I think are the most interesting alternatives to AirBnb and CouchSurfing.
-These websites all offer something special.
+These vacation rental booking platforms all offer something special.
 A few examples:

-Premium vacation rentals (Plum Guide), AirBnb amenities + hotel convenience (Sonder), travel communities (HerHouse and Wanderful), a way to rent someone’s RV (RV Share), sleep under the stars (HipCamp), or an affordable place to stay in a local’s home (Homestay).
-Read on for more!
+Premium vacation rentals (Plum Guide and Oliver’s Travels), AirBnb amenities + hotel convenience (Sonder), travel communities (HerHouse and Wanderful and MisterB&B), a way to rent someone’s RV (RV Share), sleep under the stars (HipCamp), or an affordable place to stay in a local’s home (Homestay).
+Read on for even more!

 Traveling with Airbnb used to mean something pretty different from what it’s come to mean today.
 When it was founded in 2008, AirBnb was about staying in local people’s homes, helping them make a little extra cash, and having some level of cultural exchange at the same time.
 It was pretty close to what Couchsurfing was, but it wasn’t free.